lucateo/ULDM_grid/README.md

 true = bool, false if you do not want to start from a backup run, true if you want to start from a backup run.
 The others are parameters specific of the run (in this case, 0.57 = rho_s in grid units, 8=Rs in grid units, 140= number of particles for field 1 in grid units, 100 = number of particles for field 2 in grid units, 3 = ratio of mass between field 2 and 1)

-The files are stored in a directory specific to the type of run, which should be created BEFORE running the code just look at the output name of main_sim_mpi_2field.cpp.
+The files are stored in a directory specific to the type of run, which should be created BEFORE running the code; just look at the output name in main_sim_mpi_2field.cpp (corresponding to the particular initial condition you are interested into).
 Backup files when mpi=true are stored in different files for different nodes.
 If you start a run using a certain number of cores, all the following runs (which uses the previous backup as initial conditions) have to use the same number of cores

 Another example:

-mpirun -np 16 1 512 100 4000 0.1 1 100 400 levkov false 80 1
+mpirun -np main_sim_mpi 16 1 512 100 4000 0.1 1 100 400 levkov false 80 1

-Simulations which uses levkov initial conditions.
+Simulations which uses levkov initial conditions, 16 cores, with mpi.
 Files are stored on the out_levkov/ directory, which should be created BEFORE running the program.

 Details of the MPI implementation
 - the grid is split in the z-direction onto different processes